AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/databases/spark.md

 | `username` | The username that you use to access the [!DNL Spark] server. |
 | `password` | The password that corresponds to the user. |

-For more information about getting started refer to [this Spark document](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-overview).
+For more information about getting started, refer to [this Spark document](https://docs.microsoft.com/en-us/azure/hdinsight/spark/apache-spark-overview).

 ## Connect your [!DNL Spark] account